yashbhutwala/polaris-contrib/README.md

 ## Scripts and Tutorials

-The **top level directory** has several self explanatory tutorials, scripts, and other one off tools with examples for customer success, proof of concepts, generic installation walkthroughs
+The **top level directory** has several self explanatory tutorials, scripts, and other one off tools with examples for customer success, proof of concepts, generic installation walkthroughs.  **PULL REQUESTS WELCOME !!!** IF you are a customer or SE, we'll happily review and incorporate your work into this repository as long as it passes some basic sniff testing and represents a valid product use case.

 ## Docs